rhysje00/graphsym/README.md

-# The CVT package for GAP
+# The GrSyLi package for GAP

-The CVT package contains all connected cubic vertex-transitive graphs on at most 1280 vertices, and provides functionality for the access to these graphs, along with several precomputed properties of each graph available.
+The GrSyLi package contains various collections of small graphs with certain symmetry properties, and provides functionality for the access to these graphs, along with several precomputed properties for each graph available.",

 ## Documentation